apache/apisix/doc/plugins/traffic-split.md

 **Test plugin:**

 >1.
-After the verification of the `match` rule is passed, 60% of the requests hit the upstream of the plug-in port 1981, and 40% of the requests hit the upstream of the 1980 port of the `route`.
+After the verification of the `match` rule is passed, 60% of the requests hit the upstream of the plugin port 1981, and 40% of the requests hit the upstream of the 1980 port of the `route`.

 The match rule is successfully verified, and the upstream port of `1981` is hit.